yonasBSD/textpod/README.md

 ## Usage

 Run `textpod` in any directory.
 It will create a `notes.md` file if it doesn't exist.
 It will create `attachments` directory for file and image attachments.
 Webpages are saved in `attachments/webpages`.
-You can specify the port with `-p` flag, e.g. `textpod -p 8080`.
+You can specify the port with `-p` flag, e.g. `textpod -p 8080` and/or the address with `-l` flag, e.g. `textpod -l 0.0.0.0`.

 ## Contributing